-In two short years, guitarist Duane Allman racked up an impressive catalog of songs, both with the Allman Brothers Band and as a studio musician.
 When he died on Oct.
-29, 1971, he left behind an extensive collection of work that includes records with Rock and Roll Hall of Famers Aretha Franklin, Laura Nyro and Wilson Pickett.
+29, 1971, he left behind an extensive collection of work that includes records with Rock & Roll Hall of Famers Aretha Franklin, Laura Nyro and Wilson Pickett.

-The Allman Brothers were working on their third studio album when Allman took his motorcycle for a spin in Macon, Ga.
+The Allman Brothers Band was working on their third studio album when Duane took his motorcycle for a spin in Macon, Ga.
 He was speeding when he crashed into a truck stopped at an intersection.
 He was only 24.
-His legacy spans ‘Free Bird’ (which Lynyrd Skynyrd wrote in tribute) to Derek Trucks, the hotshot guitarist who plays with the Allmans and fronts his own band fueled by Duane Allman-inspired leads.

 Final Albums: 41 of Rock's Most Memorable Farewells